MichalOpoka/ecfr/cfr/title-19-Customs-Duties/chapter-III-International-Trade-Administration-Department-Commerce/part-351-Antidumping-Countervailing-Duties/subpart-E-Identification-Measurement-Countervailable-Subsidies/section-351.507.md

 (b) *Time of receipt of benefit.* In the case of a government-provided equity infusion, the Secretary normally will consider the benefit to have been received on the date on which the firm received the equity infusion.

+(c) *Outside investor standard.* Any analysis made under paragraph (a) of this section will be based upon the standard of a new outside private investor.
+The Secretary normally will consider whether an outside private investor, under its usual investment practice, would make an equity investment in the firm, and not whether a private investor who has already invested in the firm would continue to invest in the firm.

-(c) *Allocation of benefit to a particular time period.* The benefit conferred by an equity infusion shall be allocated over the same time period as a non-recurring subsidy. *See* § 351.524(d).
+(d) *Allocation of benefit to a particular time period.* The benefit conferred by an equity infusion shall be allocated over a period of 12 years or the same time period as a non-recurring subsidy under § 351.524(d), whichever is longer.

+[63 FR 65407, Nov.
+25, 1998, as amended at 89 FR 20841, Mar.
+25, 2024]